rust-lang-ua/rustcamp/3_ecosystem/3_6_serde/README.md

 > assert_eq!(out, r#"["あります",true]"#);
 > ```

-For better understanding and familiarity with 📚 [`musli`]'s design, concepts, usage, and features, read through the following articles:
+For better understanding and familiarity with 📚 [`musli`]⏱0.25h's design, concepts, usage, and features, read through the following articles:
-- 📚 [Official `musli` crate docs][`musli`]
+- 📚 [Official `musli` crate docs][`musli`]⏱0.25h
-- 📰 [John-John Tedro: A fresh look on incremental zero copy serialization][23]
+- 📰 [John-John Tedro: A fresh look on incremental zero copy serialization][23]⏱0.25h

 ## `rkyv`

-📚 [`rkyv`] (_archive_) is an another alternative serialization/deserialization framework, __fully focused on 📰 [zero-copy][31] operations__.
+📚 [`rkyv`]⏱0.25h (_archive_) is an another alternative serialization/deserialization framework, __fully focused on 📰 [zero-copy][31]⏱0.25h operations__.

-> Like 📰 [serde][0], rkyv uses Rust’s powerful trait system to serialize data without the need for reflection.
+> Like 📰 [serde][0]⏱0.25h, rkyv uses Rust’s powerful trait system to serialize data without the need for reflection.
 Despite having a wide array of features, you also only pay for what you use.
 If your data checks out, the serialization process can be as simple as a `memcpy`!
 Like serde, this allows rkyv to perform at speeds similar to handwritten serializers.
 >
 > Unlike serde, rkyv produces data that is guaranteed deserialization free.
 If you wrote your data to disk, you can just `mmap` your file into memory, cast a pointer, and your data is ready to use.
 This makes it ideal for high-performance and IO-bound applications.

 > While rkyv is a great format for final data, it lacks a full schema system and isn’t well equipped for data migration and schema upgrades.
 If your use case requires these capabilities, you may need additional libraries the build these features on top of rkyv.
 You can use other serialization frameworks like serde with the same types as rkyv conflict-free.

-For better understanding and familiarity with 📚 [`rkyv`]'s design, concepts, usage, and features, read through the following articles:
+For better understanding and familiarity with 📚 [`rkyv`]⏱0.25h's design, concepts, usage, and features, read through the following articles:
-- 📚 [Official `rkyv` crate docs][`rkyv`]
+- 📚 [Official `rkyv` crate docs][`rkyv`]⏱0.25h
-- 📰 [`rkyv` book][30]
+- 📰 [`rkyv` book][30]⏱0.25h